oracle-livelabs/converged/obaas/check-processing/check-processing.md

     }</copy>
     ```

-1. Add new method to post entries to the journal
+1. Add new method to POST entries to the journal

   Add a new HTTP POST endpoint in the `AccountController.java` class.
 The method accepts a journal entry in the request body and saves it into the database.
 Your new method should look like this: